cisco-intersight/terraform-provider-intersight/website/docs/r/adapter_config_policy.html.markdown

 This complex property has following sub-properties:
   + `additional_properties`:
 (Array with Maximum of one item) - Add additional properties in json format inside `jsonencode()` for this object.
+  + `dce_interface_settings`:(Array)Collection of DCE interface settings for this adapter.
+This complex property has following sub-properties:
+    + `additional_properties`:
+(Array with Maximum of one item) - Add additional properties in json format inside `jsonencode()` for this object.
+    + `fec_mode`:(string)Forward Error Correction (FEC) mode setting for the DCE interfaces of the adapter.
+FEC mode setting is supported only for Cisco VIC 14xx adapters.
+FEC mode 'cl74' is unsupported for Cisco VIC 1495/1497.
+This setting will be ignored for unsupported adapters and for unavailable DCE interfaces.
+    + `interface_id`:(int)DCE interface id on which settings needs to be configured.
+Supported values are (0-3).
+    + `object_type`:(string)The concrete type of this complex type.The ObjectType property must be set explicitly by API clients when the type is ambiguous.
+In all other cases, the ObjectType is optional.
+The type is ambiguous when a managed object contains an array of nested documents, and the documents in the arrayare heterogeneous, i.e. the array can contain nested documents of different types.
   + `eth_settings`:(Array with Maximum of one item) -Global Ethernet settings for this adapter.
 This complex property has following sub-properties:
     + `additional_properties`: